FIRE0BALL/FIRE0BALL/README.md

 ##  👋 Hi there

-💬 My name is Gavish, and I'm studing AI Robotics!
+💬 My name is Gavish, and I'm studying AI Robotics!

  🌱 I’m currently learning ROS and Python.